A urine sodium test checks the amount of sodium in a sample of your pee to see whether it’s at a normal level.

 You may have already had the sodium blood test.
 Your doctor may order additional tests to see how your kidneys are doing, which could include:

-- Glomerular filtration rate, a test that measures creatinine levels in the blood and indicates health of the kidneys
+- Glomerular filtration rate, a test that measures creatinine levels in the blood and can be an indicator of the health of the kidneys

 - Electrolyte panel test, a blood test that measures levels of electrolytes such as sodium, potassium, and more